doinkythederp/lan-extender-fabric/README.md

 ![LAN Extender: Turn your LAN worlds into fully-fledged servers, for free.](assets/lan-extender-banner-white.png#gh-light-mode-only)
 ![LAN Extender: Turn your LAN worlds into fully-fledged servers, for free.](assets/lan-extender-banner-black.png#gh-dark-mode-only)

-LAN Extender generates a server address when you start your LAN worlds that lets others connect – even if they're connected to a different router!
+LAN Extender makes it easy for you to share your Minecraft worlds with your friends – even if they're connected to a different router!

 ## Installation